VIAplanner/via-timetable/packages/docs/course-guide/README.md

     },
     components: {
-        CourseLinks, //references to other courses, click to open another pop-up addButton, //Depending on added state
+        CourseLinks, //references to other courses, click to open another pop-up AddCourseButton, //Depending on added state
-        removeButton, //Depending on added state
+        RemoveCourseButton, //Depending on added state
-        exitButton, //To close the pop-up
+        ExitButton, //To close the pop-up
     }
 }
 ```

-### CoursesSearchBar
+### CourseSearchBar

 The search bar allows the user to search for a course by the COURSE CODE.